 Designers and developers don’t stick to the deadlines.
 Managers are responsible for delivering the product to the client on time.
 And when the product team is late and can’t meet deadlines, the blame goes to the managers.
 Still, in this situation, the fault lays on oth sides because managers couldn’t organize the team properly at the start while the team was too irresponsible.

 Managers are too demanding.
-Sometimes there come clients with a project that can be done during two weeks and they say “I need it to be done in three days, no longer”.
+Sometimes there come clients with a project that can be done for two weeks and they say “I need it to be done in three days, no longer”.
 Managers take the risk of agreeing and ask the team for the impossible.
 This may happen when the managers don’t understand the peculiarities of the design and programming process and underestimate its complexity.

 Managers can’t establish the connection between the product group and the clients.
-One of the biggest problems leading to the bad product creation is misunderstandings between clients and the product group.
+One of the biggest problems leading to bad product creation is misunderstandings between clients and the product group.
 If managers do not make sure this connection is established right, designers and developers can build the product that doesn’t correspond to the client’s expectations, and the blame will be put on the product team.

 No one takes responsibility for the failure.
 People can’t live a life without failures, and of course, digital companies also have bad days.
 There always will be the clients who will abandon their project and pay no money to the agency.
 This is when the team starts to blame each other and no one takes any responsibilities.
 However, it’s a common problem which companies face from time to time and that it’s not a reason to fight.
 The team needs to accept the failure and learn from the mistakes.